halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-payroll.md

-# How to: Setup Payroll
+# How to setup Payroll

 The Dynamics NAV Labour Hire module comprises and requires various areas within Dynamics NAV to be configured in order for it to operate.